About BankAmericard Travel Rewards Card

 Our view that this is an average card is backed up by reviews we found on some of the major consumer finance websites.

-For example, the card got three stars from 23 reviews on Nerd Wallet.
-Several reviewers complained B of A declining purchases on Ebay, Groupon, Best Buy or at out-of-state businesses for security purposes.
+For example, at the time of publishing, the card got an average of 3.6 stars from 241 reviews on Nerd Wallet.
+Several reviewers complained B of A declining purchases on eBay, Groupon, Best Buy or at out-of-state businesses for security purposes.

 We like what one reviewer said: “Think of it as a cheaper version of Capital One’s Venture card.”
 We tend to agree with this … the Captial One Venture offers more introductory points (40K) and two points for every dollar spent.